naomi-mali/retrospective/README.md

 ### Images

 All images used and designs were from or created with [Canva](https://www.canva.com/en_gb/)

+### Explanation for Removing the Report Button

+Due to challenges in connecting the frontend and backend, the report button for posts could not function as intended.
+Reports submitted through the button were not properly stored in the backend API, resulting in incomplete functionality.
+To maintain a high-quality user experience and avoid confusion, I  made a decision to temporarily remove the report button from the frontend.
+Below is a detailed explanation of why this decision was necessary and its benefits:

+---

+#### Challenges with Backend Integration
+1. **API Connectivity Issues:**
+   Despite efforts to connect the report form to the backend API, the submission of reports did not work correctly.
+This could be due to errors in the API endpoint, incorrect payload structures, or other integration challenges.

+2. **Unsuccessful Data Storage:**
+   Reports submitted via the frontend were not being saved in the backend database as expected.
+Without proper backend support, the report feature could not fulfill its purpose.

+3. **Impact on User Experience:**
+   A non-functional report button would mislead users into thinking their reports were being processed, even though they were not being stored or reviewed.
+This could lead to frustration and erode trust in the platform.

+---

+### **Decision to Remove the Report Button**
+To address these challenges, the report button was removed from the frontend.
+This ensures that users are not exposed to a feature that does not work as intended, avoiding confusion and potential dissatisfaction.

+---

+### **Steps Taken**
+1. **Frontend Code Adjustment:**
+   The code implementing the report button  was removed  to ensure the feature is no longer visible to users.
+---

+### **Benefits of Removing the Report Button**
+1. **Improved User Experience:**
+   By removing a non-functional feature, users will not experience confusion or frustration when attempting to submit reports.

+2. **Streamlined Interface09:**
+   The platform interface is simplified, focusing only on features that work correctly and add value.

+3. **Encourages Future Improvements:**
+   Temporarily removing the feature allows time to address backend issues thoroughly and reintroduce the report button later with full functionality.

+4. **Focus on Core Features:**
+   Resources can be reallocated to refining and improving other features that contribute to the platform’s core value.

+---

+### **Future Plans**
+Once the backend integration issues are resolved, the report feature can be revisited and reintroduced with proper testing to ensure seamless functionality.
+This will allow users to report inappropriate or objectionable content effectively, enhancing the platform's integrity and safety.
+By removing the report button for now, the platform avoids potential user confusion and maintains a focus on delivering a polished and reliable user experience.
+This temporary measure ensures the integrity of the platform while providing an opportunity to revisit the feature in the future with the necessary backend support.

 ### Code
 This project was inspired by the Code Institute moments walkthrough project.